 Peak hours / Inter-peak: The period for which the CSRM2 outputs results for.
 The AM and PM peaks are the busiest hours in the morning and evening peak periods respectively.
-In CSRM2 the peaks are: AM peak (08:00 - 09:00) Average inter-peak hour (average hourly flow between 10:00 - 16:00) PM peak (17:00 - 18:00)
+In CSRM2 the peaks are:

+AM peak (08:00 - 09:00)

+- Average inter-peak hour (average hourly flow between 10:00 16:00) - PM peak (17:00 18:00)

-Preferred Option: The development scenario selected by the Greater Cambridge Shared Planning Service to be taken forward for further consultation and development work through the statutory plan making processes, following the initial stages of public and stakeholder consultation and plan development.
+Preferred Option: The development scenario selected by the Greater Cambridge Shared Planning Service to be taken forward for further consultation and development work through the statutory plan making processes, following the initial stages of public and stakeholder consultation and plan development which considered development strategy options.